A Quantum Algorithmic Approach to Multiconfigurational Valence Bond Theory: Insights from Interpretable Circuit Design: Results

 \subsection{The H$_4$ Square System: insights from an explicit example}

-In Fig.~\ref{fig:graph_basis_construction} the $G(N,M<N)$ method is illustrated on the H$_4$/STO-3G(4,8) square system consisting of four hydrogen atoms, each equipped with a single orbital from the STO-6G set, equidistantly placed on a rectangle with vertex distances set close to the equilibrium distance of a single H$_2$ molecule ($d=1.5\AA$).
-Following ~\citenum{kottmann2022molecular} we can construct three possible molecular graphs and the corresponding circuits illustrated in Fig.~\ref{fig:graph_basis_construction} representing the total wavefunction in Eq.~\eqref{eq:wavefunction} with parameters optimized according to Eq.~\eqref{eq:concerted-opt}.
-From Fig.\ref{fig:graph_basis_construction} we see that a concerted optimization over all three graphs $G(3,3)$ yields the exact energy.
+In Fig.~\ref{fig:graph_basis_construction} the $G(N,M)$ method is illustrated on the H$_4$/STO-6G(4,8) square system consisting of four hydrogen atoms, each equipped with a single orbital from the STO-6G set, equidistantly placed on a rectangle with vertex distances set to $d=1.5$ \AA. {Following Ref.~\citenum{kottmann2022molecular} we can construct three possible molecular graphs for this molecule, by assigning the 4 atomic basis orbitals to 4 edges and building the three perfect matchings of the fully connected graph.
+The corresponding graphs are illustrated in Fig.~\ref{fig:graph_basis_construction}.
+The three graphs give rise to three circuits via Eqs.~\eqref{eq:graph_circuit} and ~\eqref{eq:edge_circuit}, that are used as effective basis in the wavefunction of Eq.~\eqref{eq:wavefunction}.
+The left panel of Fig.~\ref{fig:graph_basis_construction} illustrates this circuit construction.
+Through the optimization procedure described in the previous section optimal circuit parameters and energies are determined.
+In the central panel of Fig.~\ref{fig:graph_basis_construction} the resulting energies G($N$,$M$) with varying $N$ and $M$ are depicted. } A concerted optimization over all three graphs $G(3,3)$ yields the exact energy.
 There is however no visible difference between $G(2,M)$ and $G(3,M)$ with $M\neq3$ meaning that inclusion of the third graph only has an effect in a concerted optimization.

-The wavefunction prepared by the circuit derived from the third graph state optimized on G(3,3) level - \textit{i.e.} in a concerted optimization including all three graphs - takes the form
+The wavefunction prepared by the circuit derived from the third graph state optimized on G(3,3) level -- \textit{i.e.} in a concerted optimization including all three graphs -- takes the form

 Here the up (and down) arrows represent a spin-up (spin-down) electron occupying one of the four spatial orbitals located on the hydrogen atoms.
-The state in Eq.\eqref{eq:graphstate.crossed} is assembled from four configurations that cluster the four electrons as close as possible.
+The state in Eq.~\eqref{eq:graphstate.crossed} is assembled from four configurations that cluster the four electrons as close as possible.
 The wavefunction clearly is energetically not favorable explaining the failure of energy based pre-optimization in the $G(3,M<3)$ wavefunctions.
-The reason why the state in Eq.\eqref{eq:graphstate.crossed} needs to take this specific form becomes clear when we take a look at the $G(2,2)$ wavefunction
+The reason why the state in Eq.~\eqref{eq:graphstate.crossed} needs to take this specific form becomes clear when we take a look at the $G(2,2)$ wavefunction